ws770324/ws770324.github.io/index.md

 # Welcome!!

-I build this page to share my projects during my master study.Feel free to browse my works and give me some feedback :)
+Here are projects I did during my master study.
+Please do not hesitate to share your valuable comments with me for future studies.

+Chen-Tze

 ---
 ### Titanic prediction challenge